hclimente/hclimente.github.io/_posts/2024-01-07-python-objects.md

 assert whale.__class__.__dict__ == Animal.__dict__
 ```

 As we saw, an attribute might exist in either dictionary.
-To find an attribute at runtime, Python will first search `instance.__dict__`, and then `Class.__dict__` if unsuccessful.
+To find an attribute at runtime, Python will first search `instance.__dict__`; if unsuccessful, it will search `Class.__dict__`.

 ## `__slots__` helps with memory optimization

-The instance's dictionary keeps the class flexible, since we can add new attributes at any time:
+The instance's dictionary keeps the class flexible, allowinf to add new attributes at any time:

 ```python
 whale.medium = "water"